andy-sy-jung/Simple_Task_Manager/README.md

 ## Planned/Future Features
 I am not really sure of what to add to this simple application, but I am thinking of making it look more appealing that's for sure.
 I would like to work out the kinks in the application (described below), but it seems I am limited by the Nuklear GUI capabilities (or more likely that I have no idea how to fix them).
 ## Issues
 One of the more annoying issues I have with the application is with the inability of the entry text box to wrap user input (i.e. wrap text to the next line if it reaches the end width of the box).
 It keeps scrolling to the right as more and more characters are input.
 If anyone knows how to fix it, it would be great.
-Also, I am sure I'm really inefficiently managing memory, so any helpful suggestions for improvement would be appreciated.
+Additionally, I admit that I did not read through on how to properly set the font, so I'll be updating that later on.
 ## Licence
 This project is under the MIT licence, more details in the LICENSE file.